-While that board title might get you a few chuckles… No one is searching for that term, so you’re only going to hurt your overall reach on Pinterest.
+While a funny board title might get you a few chuckles, no one is searching for cute and clever keywords, so you’re only going to hurt your overall reach on Pinterest.

-After you save at least 2 pins saved on your board, you can set a board cover.
+After you save at least 2 pins on a board, you have the ability to set a board cover.
 Your board cover can be any of the images that are pinned on that particular board.

-Bonus Tip: You can also create custom covers for your boards using Canva.
-The size of Pinterest board covers changes often and they sometimes look different on desktop than they do on mobile.
-We use the size of 500 x 500 px.
+It looks pretty, but that’s about it.
+The size of Pinterest board covers also changes often and they sometimes look different on desktop than they do on mobile.

 To set an image as a board cover, simply upload the image to your Pinterest board and edit the board settings to choose a cover.

 5. Follow a Few People or Brands in Your Niche